dashspandan/Ratri/README.md

 ### Instrument grid files

 Download the files from [here](https://drive.google.com/file/d/1nvXSorHwQLGJOmeOqToXXGcI4yFy-eYc/view?usp=drive_link).
 If they are not available for some reason, please contact me.
+The crires+ files available in this folder are the only ones available to simulate using ratri for now.
+Other modes will be added in the future.

 #### CRIRES+
 Place instrument grid `.npy` files in `./instrumentgrids_crires/`: